 Within, the halls and rooms are just about standing, with a recent mural of Loch Lomond and islands adorning one of the walls.
 A visitor here must have had time to spend.

-we could have spent hours exploring the house and of course the island but we realised we must take back to the water and kayak back toward Luss.
+You could spend hours exploring the house and of course the island but I realised I must take back to the water and kayak back toward Luss.
 I made a mental note to make my way back to this island to see more and hopefully catch a glimpse of some of the very unique wildlife.
 Goodbye for now Inchconnachan.

 Now that was a day well spent.
-Little did we know that morning that a little trip out on a kayak would lead us to a world of adventure, history, wildlife, colour and of course plenty of fun.
+Little did I know that morning that a little trip out on a kayak would lead me to a world of adventure, history, wildlife, colour and of course plenty of fun.
 I am itching to come back and do more of this.

-Back to the hotel we went, fully refreshed, topped up with adventure.
+Back to the hotel I went, fully refreshed, topped up with adventure.
 Time for a well earned drink I feel.
 Thank you Loch Lomond for the water, wildlife and history adventure.